Diagnosing Endometriosis often requires intimate examinations, assessments, and referrals.

-There are a number of tests which can be helpful for doctors to look for physical signs of Endometriosis and to also help rule out other conditions.
+There are however a number of tests which can be helpful for clinicians to look for physical signs of Endometriosis and to also help rule out other conditions.
 However, often at times these tests can still miss Endometriosis, therefore, multiple diagnostic tools are sometimes required to achieve an accurate diagnosis.

 Should your specific results return inconclusive or negative results, we would still encourage you to seek further medical assistance or tests if your symptoms are persistent or you still suspect Endometriosis.